• Skip to primary navigation

 Chocolate Chip Skillet Cookie in cast iron skillet with ice cream on top flatlay.

-While I am a savory gal, I will never turn down a chocolate chip cookie.
-I love them all -- the crispy ones, chewy ones, cakey ones, you name it!
+While we love savory food, we will never turn down a chocolate chip cookie.
+We love them all -- the crispy ones, chewy ones, cakey ones, you name it!
 Sometimes life forces you to make tough dessert decisions, like having to decide between cookie or cake.
-When that happens, I turn to my delectable Chocolate Chip Skillet Cookie.
+When that happens, we turn to our delectable Chocolate Chip Skillet Cookie.

 Jump to: